nautechsystems/nautilus_trader/docs/source/index.rst

 the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live.

-The platform aims to be universal, with any REST/FIX/WebSockets API able to be integrated via modular adapters.
+The platform aims to be universal, with any REST, FIX, or WebSocket API able to be integrated via modular adapters.
 Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs and Crypto - across multiple venues simultaneously.